Ikabot-Collective/ikabot/README.md

 6. Search for new spaces

-	This functionality alerts by telegram, if a city disappears or if someone founds in any of the islands where the user has at least one city.
+	This functionality alerts by telegram, if a city disappears or if someone founds in any of the islands where the user has at least one city or any user defined island or set of islands.

 7. Login daily